Convention in the Classical Urdu Ghazal:

 Denis de Rougemont is another scholar who sees in courtly love the creation of a strongly marked psychological condition.
 For him, courtly love is a cult of "passion," epitomized by the "medieval archetype of Tristan."
 "Passion" is "that form of love which refuses the immediate, avoids dealing with what is near, and if necessary invents distance in order to realize and exalt itself more completely....I cannot decide whether passion derives from distance, or distance from passion."/41/ Such psychological explanations seek to account for the often paradoxical attitudes of the ideal courtly lover and would explain the similarities between ghazal and courtly love poetry by viewing both as re-creations of the same fundamental emotional situation.

-spend their whole lives in a state of acute erotic-mystical suffering.
+their whole lives in a state of acute erotic-mystical

-traditional, artistically disciplined form.
-But Mir and other great poets
+disciplined form.
+But Mir and other great poets in both

-in both genres expressed themselves with emotion as well as technical skill.
+genres expressed themselves with emotion as well as

-which makes every poem either an autobiographical document or a 'literary
+every poem either an autobiographical document or a

 /1/ Ralph Russell and Khurshidul Islam, Three Mughal Poets (Cambridge: Harvard University Press, 1968), Author's Preface, p. xxii.
 All parenthesized page numbers prefaced by "R" refer to this work.
 Since the chapter I discuss is described as chiefly Russell's work, I identify it as such.